rywem/RaspberryPython/README.md

 # RaspberryPython
-A private repo that contains my python scripts
+A private repo that contains my python scripts for Raspberry Pi and Pico development.